Manningham City Council

-ABS ERP 2016
+ABS ERP 2017

 Location and boundaries

-The City of Manningham encompasses a total land area of 114 square kilometres, including a substantial 17% green open spaces.
-The non-urban areas include a large tract of the Green Wedge, and are used mainly for rural residential living, conservation and small scale agriculture.
-The City includes the suburbs of Bulleen, Doncaster, Doncaster East, Donvale, Nunawading (part), Park Orchards, Ringwood North (part), Templestowe, Templestowe Lower, Warrandyte, Warrandyte South and Wonga Park (part).
+The Manningham City Council area includes the suburbs of Bulleen, Doncaster, Doncaster East, Donvale, Nunawading (part), Park Orchards (part), Ringwood North (part), Templestowe, Templestowe Lower, Warrandyte, Warrandyte South and Wonga Park (part).

-The City of Manningham is an urban and semi-urban area, including normal suburban blocks and low density areas.
+The Manningham City Council area is an urban and semi-urban area, including normal suburban blocks and low density areas.
 Generally, areas east of Mullum Mullum Creek are non-urban, while areas to the west are residential.
 Urban areas include the suburbs of Bulleen, Doncaster, Doncaster East, Templestowe and Templestowe Lower.
-The City encompasses a total land area of 114 square kilometres, including substantial green open spaces.
-Non-urban areas are used mainly for rural residential living, conservation and small scale agriculture (viticulture and grazing).
+The non-urban areas include a large tract of the Green Wedge, and are used mainly for rural-residential living, conservation and small scale agriculture (viticulture and grazing).The City encompasses a total land area of about 114 square kilometres, including a substantial 17% green open spaces.

 The Manningham City Council area is served by the Eastern Freeway.